ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_overview.md

 ## Key benefits of IBM Cloud for VMware Solutions
 {: #solution_overview-benefits}

-VMware vCenter Server on {{site.data.keyword.cloud_notm}} provides the fundamental building blocks, which include VMware vSphere, vCenter Server, NSX, and shared storage options, such as vSAN.
+VMware vCenter Server provides the fundamental building blocks, which include VMware vSphere, vCenter Server, NSX, and shared storage options, such as vSAN.
 These components are needed to flexibly design a VMware software-defined data center solution that best fits your workloads.

 By applying advanced automation and single-tenant bare metal infrastructure, you can quickly deploy the entire VMware environment to the {{site.data.keyword.cloud_notm}} in hours.
 Then you can access and manage the IBM­-hosted environment via the native VMware clients, Command Line Interface (CLI), existing scripts, or other familiar vSphere API-compatible tools.